-Before Melide you cross a four arches medieval bridge which spans the river into the village of Furelos.
-The village still has a medieval air; in the centre is the Church of San Juan beside this a pilgrims hospital was once located.
+Before Melide you cross a four-arched medieval bridge that spans the river into the village of Furelos.
+The village still has a medieval air; in the center is the Church of San Juan beside this a pilgrims hospital was once located.

 Albergue Xunta, Rúa San Antonio, €6, 156 beds, W, D, Tel: 660 396 822, open all year

 Albergue O Cruceiro, Ronda de A Coruña, 2, private, €12, 60 beds, W, D, @, Bike, Tel: 616 764 896, Web: http://www.albergueocruceiro.es/, open Mar to Oct inc.

 Albergue Turistico O Apalpador, c/ San Antonio, 23, private, €10, 30 beds, W, D, K, @, Bike, Tel: 981 506 266, Web: http://www.albergueoapalpador.com/, open all year.

 Albergue Melide, Avenida Lugo, 92, private, €10, 42 beds, W, D, B, @, Bike, Tel: 981 507 491, Web: http://www.alberguemelide.com/, open Apr to Oct.

 Albergue San Anton, Calle San Antonio, 6, private, €10, 36 beds, K, B, V, W, D, @, Tel: 698 153 672, web: http://alberguesananton.com/